dotnet/AspNetCore.Docs/aspnetcore/blazor/index.md

 * C# code files and Razor files are compiled into .NET assemblies.
 * The assemblies and the [.NET runtime](/dotnet/framework/get-started/overview) are downloaded to the browser.
 * Blazor WebAssembly bootstraps the .NET runtime and configures the runtime to load the assemblies for the app.
-The Blazor WebAssembly runtime uses JavaScript interop to handle [Document Object Model (DOM)](https://developer.mozilla.org/docs/Web/API/Document_Object_Model/Introduction) manipulation and browser API calls.
+The Blazor WebAssembly runtime uses JavaScript interop to handle DOM manipulation and browser API calls.

 The size of the published app, its *payload size*, is a critical performance factor for an app's usability.
 A large app takes a relatively long time to download to a browser, which diminishes the user experience.
 Blazor WebAssembly optimizes payload size to reduce download times: